 In this article, we’ll break down everything you need to make an informed decision about how to host a website.

 What is web hosting?

 A web hosting service provider allows you to post your website online through the use of servers.
-Companies utilize servers to store customers’ websites and assign IP addresses to every site it hosts, making them accessible on the internet.
+Companies utilize servers (hosted services) to store customers’ websites and assign IP addresses to every site it hosts, making them accessible on the internet.
 Essentially, without a host, your website won’t be visible to anyone.

 You want to choose a secure, reliable host so visitors can access your website 24/7 without any issues.
 The more issues a visitor encounters when attempting to view your site, the less likely they are to return.

 How to host a website